webdriverio/webdriverio/docs/Selectors.md

 console.log(idAndPartialText.getText()) // outputs: "WebdriverIO is the best"
 ```

-__Note:__ You can't mix multiple selector stratgies in one selector.
+__Note:__ You can't mix multiple selector strategies in one selector.
 Use multiple chained element queries to reach the same goal, e.g.:

 ```js
 const elem = $('header h1*=Welcome') // doesn't work!!!